How Long Until a Franchise Is Profitable? 2026 Timelines by Industry

 6. Franchisor Support Quality

-Some franchise systems provide intensive opening support — on-site trainers, marketing launch teams, operational consultants — for the first 30-90 days.
+Some franchise systems provide intensive opening support for the first 30-90 days: on-site trainers, marketing launch teams, and operational consultants.
 Others hand you a manual and wish you luck.
 The quality of franchisor ramp-up support directly affects how quickly new units hit operational stride.
 Validate this with existing franchisees during your due diligence process.

 7. Seasonality